youngboy/engine-docs/source/schema-history.md

 <h2 id="history">Version history</h2>

 As your schema grows and evolves to meet the needs of your product, it is helpful to see a history of changes for a team.
 This allows everyone to know when new features were introduced, when old fields were removed, and even link back to the commit that caused the change.
-Engine provides all the tooling needed to track this history in a simple way.
+Apollo Engine provides all the tooling needed to track this history in a simple way.
 Everytime your schema is updated, you can simply run the [publish](#publish-schema) command again to keep an up to date history of your schema.

 ![Schema History View](./img/schema-history/schema-history.png)